Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Framework for Exploring Families of tiots

 \subsubsection{Total Cost \texorpdfstring{$J$}{}}

-The total transfer cost $J$ is a primary quantity of interest.
-Figure \ref{fig:orbit1_porkchop_family_with_dv} displays the families generated from grid search seeds, with the color indicating the magnitude of $J$.
+The total transfer cost $J$ is a primary quantity of interest. \taken{Figure \ref{fig:orbit1_porkchop_family_with_dv}} displays the families generated from grid search seeds, with the color indicating the magnitude of $J$.
 Lower-cost transfers naturally cluster along specific segments of the families, revealing geometries that are potentially attractive from a mission design perspective.
-To enhance visual discrimination among low-cost solutions, the color scale is restricted to the range $0 \leq J \leq 10$ km/s and re-plotted in Fig. \ref{fig:orbit1_porkchop_family_with_dv_useful}.
-This adjusted scale highlights subtle cost variations within the most practically relevant subset of the solution space and clarifies the relative desirability of neighboring family branches.
+To enhance visual discrimination among low-cost solutions, the color scale is \taken{plotted in log scale.
+This adjusted scale highlights the most practically relevant subset of the solution space and clarifies the relative desirability of neighboring family branches.}